 POLS 189: TOPICS IN POLITICAL THEORY, 3 credit hrs.

 Units of study focusing on special issues, problems, or developments in political theory.
-Prereq.: POLS 001 or instructor's consent.
+Prerequisites: POLS 001 or instructor's consent.

 POLS 190: SEMINAR IN CONSTITUTIONAL LAW, 3 credit hrs.

 Through a semester-length focus on a specific topic in American constitutional law, the course explores the nature of law, constitutional theory and interpretation.
 Students may repeat the course for credit whenever a new topic is offered.
-Prereq.: POLS 001 and sophomore standing or instructor's consent.
+Prerequisites: POLS 001 and sophomore standing or above or instructor's consent.

 POLS 191: SENIOR SEMINAR IN POLITICS, 3 credit hrs.

 Taught by various members of the Department on a rotating basis during the fall semester only, this senior capstone seminar seeks to integrate and reflect on previous coursework in politics.
 Students will explore the nature of politics through a focus on the theories, concepts, and tools of sophisticated political analysis.
-Prereq.: prior completion of all Politics subfield requirements, and senior standing or instructor's consent.
+Prerequisites: prior completion of all Politics subfield requirements and senior standing or instructor's consent.